 Need help arranging your hotel or East Java trip?
 Also read:

 Let’s get started with the 15 best things to do in Malang.
-I’ll begin with some of the less famous highlights around the city.
+I’ll begin with some of the highlights of the region.
 Let’s go.

 3 Best Things to do Around Malang